MaoKo/FGFX/README.md

             DFA transition table

     .
 Add error recovery mechanism
     .
-Handle nested comment in FGFX
-    .
 Add in FGFP ( ... | ... )
     .
+Change $ALL to *
+    .
+Add $FAIL to FGFL
+    .
+Add ! not operator to regex
+    .
 Remove unreachable state
     .
 Handle when the number of state is 1
     .
 Check useless $BEGIN
     .
 Gen begin table when occurs ( $BEGIN )
     .
 Add several begin move for the same token name (fix when (*) occurs) .
-Add the minimizing partitionning algorithm for DFA .
 Create the grammar and the lexical specification for regex .
 Learn MarkDown :)